Back

 MVP (minimum viable product) is a stripped-down version of the app with essential features.
 It’s cheaper than a full-blown app, and it helps businesses figure out if their idea is actually viable with minimum expense.
 They can gather feedback from the first users and adjust features if needed.

 Registration and personal accounts.
 Whether you’re planning on creating a school management system or a learning platform, personal accounts are indispensable.
 They help users keep their information safe and store it in the app.
 Student profiles can have grades, names and addresses, information about upcoming lessons, or school details.
-Teachers and tutors need personal accounts for certain privileges within the app: grading the students, scheduling online meetings.
+Teachers and tutors need personal accounts for certain privileges within the app: grading the students and scheduling online meetings.

 iZumator e-learning platform